rudiruhl/cmd_yt_ddl/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+To use this script, you need to install [pytube](https://github.com/pytube/pytube) and [colorama](https://github.com/tartley/colorama).

 ```
-Give examples
+pip install pytube
+pip install colorama

 ```

 ### Installing